-The Statement of Net Assets is reported by adjusting the general fund and the capital projects fund to report on the full accrual basis, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+The Statement of Net Assets is reported by adjusting the general fund, debt service fund, and capital projects fund to report on the full accrual basis, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.

-The Statement of Activities is reported by adjusting the general fund and the capital projects fund to report only items related to current year revenues and expenditures.
+The Statement of Activities is reported by adjusting the general fund, debt service fund, and capital projects fund to report only items related to current year revenues and expenditures.
 Items such as capital outlay are allocated over their estimated useful lives as depreciation expense.
 Internal activities between governmental funds, if any, are eliminated by adjustment to obtain net total revenue and expense in the government-wide Statement of Activities.